Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 Submitting this zip file solves this task!

 I will note that it doesn't really matter what your malicious JAR did.
-It appears that the task just checked to see that it was loaded in the first place
+It appears that the task just checked to see that it was loaded at all to accept your submission

 It was a really fun journey, and we learned a lot.
 I wasn't expecting the android rev at the end here, but it was a welcome surprise